WaldoJeffers/conductor-book/core-concepts.md

 const getFavoriteStarshipName = async compose(getStarshipName, fetchStarship, head, getStarships) // remember compose works right to left getFavoriteStarshipName(Luke) // Error
 ```
-This throws an error, because `fetchStarship` returns a `Promise` which is not yet resolved when `starship_name` tries to retrieve the `name` property on its passed parameter.
+This throws an error, because `fetchStarship` returns a `Promise` which is not yet resolved when `getStarshipName` tries to retrieve the `name` property on its passed parameter.
 Too bad!

 Oh!
 We suddenly remember that `Promises` have a [`then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) method, which allows chaining.
 Let's use that.
 ```js